HamishMW/volkihar-knight/README.md

 ## Create a release build

-- Make sure you have node and npm installed
+- Make sure you have python27 installed
 - Type the following in the command line from the project directory to perform a release build

 ```bash